Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/maintain-guides-society-axialunar.md

 Anyone can submit a bid to join the society by reserving a deposit or finding an existing member to create a bid on their behalf by vouching for them.
 At every rotation period, as many bids as the society pot can support will be selected.
 The selected bids will be moved to the candidate phase, whereas bids that were not selected will stay in the bidder pool until they are selected or a user chooses to unbid.

-Anyone who wants to join the society is required to deposit 1.6 KSM for reserve on AXIALunar and declare the bid amount (1 KSM in this case) that they will receive for joining the society.
+Anyone who wants to join the society is required to deposit 1.6 LUNAR for reserve on AXIALunar and declare the bid amount (1 LUNAR in this case) that they will receive for joining the society.

 ![Society Dashboard](assets/society/test_bid.jpg)

 Once you have submitted the transaction, your bid will be shown on the [Society page](https://ipfs.io/ipns/axialunar.dotapps.io/#/society) under the bids section.
 You can cancel the bidding if you changed your mind about joining the society by calling `unbid` on the same page.

-You can find an existing member to place a bid on your behalf if you do not have KSM and you are willing to give them a tip.
+You can find an existing member to place a bid on your behalf if you do not have LUNAR and you are willing to give them a tip.
 An existing member can submit a `vouch` transaction through the Extrinsics page.

 > vouch(who,value,tip)
 >